 Thank you for your continued support to provide a better education for all Otsego students.

 800-418-6423 (800-4-1-VOICE ext.
 359)

 Then type: TIPS

 Tom Ferdig - Dean of Students/HS Athletic Director

-Jen Wronkovich-Clark - School Counselor (Grades 10-12)
+Jen Wronkovich-Clark - School Counselor (Last Names A-K)

 Deputy Brian Ruckstuhl - School Resource Officer